tecracer/tRick-benchmarks/simple-network/README.md

 ![Infrastructure Diagram - Simple Network on AWS](./assets/simple-network.svg)

 > Note: The setup does not represent a whole production ready network setup regarding high availability, workload distribution/isolation, etc. for which more subnets should be incorporated.
+> But these snippets might be used to create your own infrastructure as code templates.